 Once you’ve obtained a solid understanding of who you’re up against, research the companies you want to work for.
 “Fuzzy Math is a standalone UX firm, so we’re afforded the ability to be technology agnostic and always have multiple projects going at the same time.
 Other companies might be doing UX in support of a single product, while still others might be doing UX in support of a technology.
 For example, if a development shop has added a UX team, that team could have their UX decisions guided in certain ways by that technology.
 These differences will heavily influence your role, your day-to-day work life, the type of UX you’re doing, and most likely your overall job satisfaction,” Ben said.
 By researching the various types of UX employers, you will be better prepared to answer the kinds of questions they will ask you during an interview.
 This research will also help you ask them insightful questions about the work environment, culture, products, processes, and more.

-Take advantage of internship opportunities, side projects, and pro bono work.
-Employers don’t care whether you were paid or not; they just want to look at the caliber of work you are capable of executing.
+Include workk done for internships, side projects, and pro bono projects in your portfolio!\ Employers don’t care whether you were paid or not; they just want to see the caliber of work you can deliver.
 Mark said, “If you can’t find paid professional experience, you still need to continue working on your craft and demonstrating steady advancements of your skill-set over time.”

 They say in basketball, You miss 100 percent of the shots you don’t take.
 Well, if you’re offered a shot at a UX design job, even if it’s not the shot you wanted to take, you could score big in the end.
 Here are a handful of positive takeaways: Many UX design firms offer paid internships, which serve as a trial period for both you and the firm itself, as well as an opportunity for you to add professional UX work to your portfolio.
 Beyond that, you will likely learn valuable lessons via your work with real clients and an experienced team of UX designers who are willing to help you become a stronger designer.
 Finally, if all goes exceedingly well, you might come out of your internship with a job offer — some members of our own team came to us through internships!